-- The Wellbeing Center and other large spaces, when open, may operate with requirements for use of masks in identified spaces. - Offices that support student success -in the College and in Graduate and Professional Schools- will serve students in person. - The University's Student Health Service services will continue to provide in-person and telehealth services to our student community. - The Faculty and Staff Clinic, in collaboration with Wake Forest Baptist Health, provides COVID-19 screening and support to employees.
-Faculty and staff may access, in-person and remotely, resources through this clinic.
+- The Wellbeing Center and other large spaces, when open, may operate with requirements for use of masks in identified spaces. - Offices that support student success -in the College and in Graduate and Professional Schools- will serve students in person.

-Masks are required for employees who are not approved to be indoors without a mask while in the presence of others.
-Masks are optional for employees who are approved to be indoors without a mask.
+- The University's Student Health Service services will continue to provide in-person and telehealth services to our student community. - The Faculty and Staff Clinic, in collaboration with Wake Forest Baptist Health, provides COVID-19 screening and support to employees.
+Faculty and staff may access, in-person and remotely, resources through this clinic. - At times and when announced by the University, masks may be required of all individuals while indoors, except when eating or drinking or in other specified circumstances (such as in residence halls).
+At other times, masks may be required for employees who are not approved to be indoors without a mask while in the presence of others.